Skip to content

 Note that we carefully chose port 202 because this port is specifically unblocked in iptables during the Cloudron installation.
 If you choose some other port, you have to whitelist it.
 Be careful not to lock yourself out!

-The SSH service can be restarted using systemctl restart sshd.
+The SSH service can be restarted using systemctl restart ssh.
+On Ubuntu 24, you might have to restart the server for the changes to take effect.
 Use ssh -p 202 root@ip to connect to the server.

 Fail2Ban

 Fail2Ban reads app log files and automatically block IPs.
-Be aware that Fail2Ban only works partially on Cloudron because most apps do not log failed authenticated attempts in a manner that Fail2Ban can parse (even if they did, Cloudron's reverse proxy hides the remote IP).
+Be aware that Fail2Ban only works partially on Cloudron because most apps do not log failed authenticated attempts in a manner that Fail2Ban can pars.
 That said, Fail2Ban can be used to block brute force SSH logins by simply installing it:

 apt install fail2ban